frictionlessdata/datapackage-rb/README.md

     messages = package.validate() # or package.validate(:datapackage)

 This returns an object with two keys: `:errors` and `:warnings`.
-These are arrays of messages.
+The values of these keys are arrays of message object.

-Warnings might include notes on missing metadata elements (e.g. package `licenses`) which are not required by the DataPackage specification but which SHOULD be included.
+Message objects are formatted as follows:

+    {
+        :type => :metadata|:integrity,
+        :message => "message for user",
+        :fragment => "/path/to/responsible/element"
+    }

 It is possible to treat all warnings as errors by performing strict validation:

     package.valid?(true)

+Examples of warnings might include notes on missing metadata elements (e.g. package `licenses`) which are not required by the DataPackage specification but which SHOULD be included.

 Warnings are currently generated for: